p-gen/ctxopt/README.rst

 options in command lines.

-However, cases exist where getopt shows its limits. ctxopt is able to manage complex configurations of command line options and excels when they appear in structured or independent blocs.
+However, cases exist where getopt shows its limits.
+**ctxopt** is able to manage complex configurations of command line options and excels when they appear in structured or independent blocs.

-ctxopt  uses another (better) approach to manage these simple and complex command lines: options are grouped in contexts, hence the ctx in ctxopt.
+**ctxopt**  uses another (better) approach to manage these simple and complex command lines: options are grouped in contexts, hence the ctx in **ctxopt**.

 Features:
 ---------

-Its main features are:
+**ctxopt** has many features, its main ones are:

 - Options are organized in a hierarchy of contexts.
 - Any number of parameters can be assigned to each option.